Team Raven

 • Big Vic Fan Break (five-ship on-crowd bomb burst)

-• Fan break (six-ship quarterclover into a downwards bomb burst)
+• Vertical Break (six-ship quarterclover into a downwards bomb burst)

 The team has also trained a short joint ten-ship display routine with the Gazelle Squadron, featuring the six RV-8s and four Gazelles.
 The aircraft perform one or two passes as a ten-ship formation, and then approach from crowd-front to split left and right into two seperate teams.
 This short sequence took several years of gradual training, as care needed to be taken to ensure the RV-8s would not be affected by the Gazelles’ rotor downwash.
 As of February 2024, the combined ten-ship display has only been performed for the public on two occasions.